-So far we’ve done a lot of work on our project, but nothing is showing up at runtime yet.
-This tutorial will begin work on the MainShip entity – the Entity which will be controlled by the players of our game.
+So far we’ve done a lot of work on our project, but the only visual thing in our game is a white circle.
+This tutorial will focus on the Player – the Entity which will be directly controlled by our input devices.

 How much to define?

-Before we begin to define our MainShip, it is important to note that there is not a set way to define Entities.
-If you are extremely familiar with the genre you that you are creating a game for, or if you have very detailed plans about what you are creating, then you may be able to define your Entities very thoroughly the very first time you work with them.
-However, if you still have some questions in your head about how the game will play or how objects will behave (this is very common, so don’t feel bad if you do) then you may implement only a portion of your Entity before you play the game and possibly move on to a different area of the game.
+Before we start working on our Player entity, keep in mind that entities do not have to be fully-defined all at once.
+If you are familiar with the genre you that you are creating a game for, or if you have very detailed plans about what you are creating, then you may be able to define your Entities very thoroughly the very first time you work with them.
+However, if you still have some questions in your head about how the game will play or how objects will behave (this is very common, so don’t feel bad if you do) then you may implement some of your Entity before you play the game and possibly move on to a different area of the game.

 This tutorial will take an iterative approach to defining Entities, as this is more common in real game development.
-This means we will define some of the MainShip Entity now, and we’ll return to refine and add additional logic and content in later tutorials.
+This means we will define some of the Player Entity now, and we’ll return to add more in later tutorials.

 As mentioned in the introduction to this set of tutorials, this game will be built using art from Tyrian as provided by Dan Cook.
 For simplicity these tutorials will provide a subset of the Tyrian art.
 Modifications have been made only to remove unused parts of various images, to add transparency, and to separate images into separate files for convenience.
 Otherwise all art is in its original state.
 If you finish this tutorial and would like to continue developing this game, visit http://www.lostgarden.com/2007/04/free-game-graphics-tyrian-ships-and.html for the full set of Tyrian art.

 For the ship, save the following four files to any location on your computer – remember where you save them as you will need to be able to find them: